 A job interview at any age is an intimidating experience.
 When you’re older and out of practice, it feels like the stakes are even higher.

 I don’t think it matters where you’re applying — whether it is a job interview in your industry or if you’re striking out in a new direction, interviews are interviews.
 They’re scary, intimidating, and your professional future hangs in the hands of your interviewer.
-Many of us in the boomer generation are confronting a situation we never thought we would be dealing with: launching a second-act career in our 50s or 60s.
-Yet that is exactly what many of us are doing — bravely ripping up our old resumes and rewriting our life stories so that we can sync up with a world that has changed radically since we were last “on the market.”
+If you’ve just lost a job, your confidence is also likely going to be shaky.
+Many of us in the boomer generation are confronting a situation we never thought we would be dealing with.
+Launching a second-act career in our 50s or 60s was not on our radar.
+Yet that is exactly what many of us are doing — bravely ripping up our old resumes and rewriting our life stories so that we can sync up with the world.
+And make no mistake, it’s a world that has changed radically since we were last “on the market.”

 Here are some suggestions to consider if you are heading into what is likely your first job interview in 10 or more years.